Science vs. Scientistism

 There's even a book on it.

 Self-proclaimed "scientific authorities" have displayed their arrogance time and time again.
-And this level of impervious self-confidence is coming from a profession that came up with such ideas as:
+And this astronomical level of self-confidence is coming from a profession that came up with such classic ideas as:

 -Skull shape determines intelligence level